curiousest/curiousest.github.io/_drafts/tabum/second-last-idea.md

 ## The DoL spindown process

 *You are hardwired to love life.
-Don't fight it, embrace it.*
+Embrace it.
+Live and let live.
+Die and let die.*

 ```
 1. All decisions about how to proceed are up to the human handler(s) of the simulation.